ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 Within this article you will find:
 * an explanation of quality encoding
 * how high cardinality data can be represented as equality-encoded bitmaps
-* the issues caused by low cardinality data
+* the issues encountered when attempting to encode low cardinality data

-This article provides context for the next in the series: Bit slicing indexes.

 ## Before you begin